mattermost/docs/source/help/getting-started/signing-in.rst

 Accessing your Mattermost workspace
 ------------------------------------

-An ivite is required to access Mattermost.
-A member of your Mattermost workspace can send an invitation through an email or by providing you a link.
+An invite is required to access Mattermost.
+A member of your Mattermost workspace can send an invitation via email or by providing you with a link.

 Sign In
 --------